Natalie O'Neill Blog

 Cetaphil Daily Facial Moisturiser | Best Moisturisers for Clog Prone Skin

-This is my everyday moisturiser and has been for a few years now.
-Many people try it and don’t feel its rich enough for their skin but I find it so hydrating, in a lightweight hydrating way.
+The Cetaphil Daily Facial Moisturiser is indeed my everyday moisturiser and has been for a few years now.
+Many people try it and don’t feel it’s rich enough for their skin, but I find it so hydrating, in a lightweight way.

-This is a new addition to the list after I requested to try this moisturiser from Simple.
-When I was in my teens and early twenties I was a real Simple stan – the products are quite unglamorous but.. who cares?
+When I was in my teens and early twenties, I was a real Simple stan.
+The products are quite unglamorous, but who cares?
 I care about formula and efficacy vs packaging.

-This is such a great basic moisturiser for those who’re acne prone but want a richer texture than the standard gel formulas.
-Also it’s less than £10!
-I just wish it was a squeeze tube rather than a tub, as I find them unhygienic and fussy.
+Their Repairing Rich Cream is such a great basic moisturiser for those who are acne-prone but want a richer texture than the standard gel formulas.
+Also, it’s less than £10!
+I just wish it were a squeeze tube rather than a tub, as I find them unhygienic and fussy.

 Best Moisturisers for Clog Prone Skin